 For Maya Man, a two-week introductory programming class at The Flatiron School literally changed her life.
 Originally, Maya had planned to study Physics at Pomona College in Southern California.
 She changed her plans, however, once she started programming and realized she could combine her creative and technical interests by studying computer science.
 She will return to Flatiron School this summer to help teach and inspire kids.

+I’ve always been really interested in math, logical thinking, and problem solving.
+I had never tried computer science.
+I figured before I went off to college I wanted to give computer science and programming a try, in case it was something I would be interested in pursuing.
+I went online to find a course to do over the summer.
+My mom would already be staying in New York City for a few weeks with my sister, so I signed up.
 It’s one of the best decisions I’ve ever made.
 I learned a lot, definitely.
 It really changed the whole path I was on.
 After The Flatiron School, I switched over and decided to study Computer Science in college which I now really love.

 What do you enjoy about computer science?